 The intent of the consolidation of child care home and center licensing was to create one agency with centralized accountability for regulations and their enforcement.
 Although OCC has primary responsibility for regulating child care, other state and local agencies also promulgate and enforce regulations for child care centers and family child care homes.
 The State Fire Marshal's Office and the local fire marshals' offices in home rule counties enforce the state and local Fire Safety Codes, which mandate fire prevention practices and staffing ratios, charging child care facilities fees for their required inspections.
 One local Fire Marshal attempted to require existing family child care providers to have their homes retrofitted with sprinkler systems, but advocacy by local providers defeated this requirement.
 Local health departments can restrict capacity of child care programs based on water and sewage capacity, charging inspection fees and requiring costly improvements to septic systems if providers want to continue to serve the number of children permitted by OCC.
 In some jurisdictions local health departments also inspect programs serving meals, for which there is another set of inspection fees.
-Local governments enforce building and zoning codes which in some jurisdictions require use and occupancy permits or business licenses for child care businesses.
+Local governments enforce building and zoning codes, which in some jurisdictions require use and occupancy permits or business licenses for child care businesses.
 The fees for licenses can range from minimal to very costly, and they can be charged one-time-only or annually.
 The Department of the Environment has developed regulations for lead paint safety in child care facilities, but the cost of the required lead abatement can be prohibitively high, forcing some programs to close or relocate.
 Although cases can be made in favor of each of these additional sets of regulations imposed on child care facilities, the cumulative effect poses both fiscal and bureaucratic barriers to the operation of child care programs.

-The 2014 Child Care Licensing Study reported that more than 70% of states charge licensing fees for child care centers (naralicensing.org/assets/docs/ChildCareLicensingStudies/2014CCStudy/center\licensing\ trends\brief\2014.pdf) and 60% of states charge fees for family child care licensing (naralicensing.org/ assets/docs/ChildCareLicensingStudies/2014CCStudy/fcch\licensing\trends\brief\2014.pdf).
+The 2020 Child Care Licensing Study reported that 69% of states charge licensing fees for child care centers (childcareta.acf.hhs.gov/sites/default/files/public/2003\center\licensing\trends\brief\2017\final\0.pdf) and 66% of states charge fees for family child care licensing (childcareta.acf.hhs.gov/sites/default/files/ public/2003\fcch\licensing\trends\brief\2017\final\0.pdf).
 OCC does not charge licensing fees, but the fees charged by other state and local agencies can be burdensome.
 In addition to the inspection and permit fees discussed above, the requirement for all center staff and family child care providers and their families to be fingerprinted has become increasingly expensive and cumbersome, and as of April 15, 2012, the FBI requires electronic submission of fingerprints, for which some private services charge higher fees.
 The cost of fingerprinting and a full criminal background check has now risen to around \$55.

-Contingent to the 2014 CCDBG reauthorization, states and territories must have requirements, policies and procedures for specific background check components, and must be conducting those checks for all child care staff, in accordance with the law.
+Contingent to the 2014 CCDBG reauthorization, states and territories must have requirements, policies, and procedures for specific background check components, and must be conducting those checks for all child care staff, in accordance with the law.
 Fingerprinting, background checks, and checks against the sex offender registry are required.
 Some providers may need to get re-printed every five years.
 To minimize the financial burden associated with meeting the new requirements, the Office of Child Care picked up the cost of the background checks through a reimbursement procedure through December 31, 2018.